AgileSoftLabs Logo

 • You prefer explicit control over caching and revalidation strategies

-Example Projects: E-commerce stores, marketing websites with forms, progressive web apps, applications requiring offline capabilities, edge-deployed global applications
+Example Projects: E-commerce stores, marketing websites with forms, progressive web apps, applications requiring offline capabilities, and edge-deployed global applications.

 Choose Astro 5+ if:

-• You're building a content-heavy site where performance directly impacts business metrics (SEO, conversions)
+• Building a content-heavy site where performance directly impacts business metrics (SEO, conversions)

 • Marketing pages, documentation sites, blogs, or portfolios are your primary focus